-- .01 These are purchases of services, supplies, or other property that do not exceed the cost of the simplified acquisition threshold.
-(48 CFR 13 simplified acquisition threshold apples to purchases over \$3,500 and under \$150,000) - .02 Price or rate quotations must be obtained from an adequate number of qualified sources.
-At least two to three quotes should be obtained.
-If the item to be purchased is sole source, it must be documented.
+.01 These are purchases of services, supplies, or other property that do not exceed the cost of the simplified acquisition threshold.
+(48 CFR 13 - simplified acquisition threshold apples to purchases over \$3,500 and under \$150,000)

+.02 Price or rate quotations must be obtained from an adequate number of qualified sources.